shejza/phonevideocall/readme.md

 ## About PhoneVideoCalls plug-in
 PhoneVideoCalls is a communication tool developed in Laravel framework.
 It supports voice, video and chat messaging using the SIP protocol over WebSockets.
-This project is a part of the CoderGals Hackathon, where five groups of girls worked for 24-48 hours in different projects with the help of several mentors.
-In the end every group had to present their projects.
+This project is a part of the CoderGals Hackathon Prizren, where five groups of girls worked for 24-48 hours in different projects with the help of several mentors.
+In the end each group had to present their projects.

 ## Instructions
 ## License